trishgilles/week4_proj/README.md

  The final data required was only those data which represented mean and standard deviation calculations.
  This data was identified, then grouped by subject and activity and averaged.
- The resulting table was written to the output file.# week4_proj Getting and Cleaning data week 4 project
+ The resulting table was written to the output file.